alejandrobll/py-sphviewer/README.md

 Py-SPHViewer is in active development.
 We often add new features and fix bugs.
 We list below the update notes:

+- ** version 1.2.0 **
+  * Major change in the way particle data is stored and accessed by Scene.
+The result is a significant speed up of the code
+  * Particles data must be of shape [N,3], in constrast with [3,N] that was used in earlier versions.

 - **version 1.1.0**

   * Py-SPHViewer is now compatible with Python 3.
 We thank Elliott Sales de Andrade (@QuLogic) for making this possible.